-We follow the DfE 'Searching, Screening and Confiscation' January 2018 guidance.
+We follow the DfE 'Searching, Screening and Confiscation' guidance.
 Academy staff can search students with their consent for any item which is banned by the Academy's rules.
 The Head of School and staff authorised by the Head of School have the power to search students or their possessions, without consent, where they suspect the student has:

-- 1. A weapon(s)
+- 1. A weapon(s);

-- 2. Alcohol/cigarettes
+- 2. Alcohol/cigarettes;

-- 3. Legal or illegal drugs
+- 3. Legal or illegal drugs;

-- 4. Stolen items
+- 4. Stolen items;

-- 5. Fireworks
+- 5. Fireworks;

-- 6. Pornographic images
+- 6. Pornographic images;

-- 7. Any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property.
+- 7. Any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property;

 - 8. Any electronic device, including mobile phones, that the Academy believe to contain inappropriate material; or are causing a risk to other students or staff.

 Searches of students for any items that are banned by Academy rules such as mobile phones or suspected stolen property may be deemed necessary by the Head of School.
-The Academy bans all use of mobile phones, drugs, alcohol/cigarettes and weapons.